intershop/intershop-pwa/docs/concepts/configuration.md

 It is good practice to never write those properties at runtime.

-As can be seen here, only build-time and deploy-time configuration parameters can be supplied this way.
+As can be seen here, only build-time and deploy-time configuration parameter can be supplied this way.

 ### Node.js Environment Variables